Space

 View at EarthSky Community Photos. | Supriya Chakrabarty of Kolkata, West Bengal, India, captured this halo around the sun on March 21, 2023, and wrote: “22 Degree Solar Halo from Kolkata India.”
 Thank you, Supriya.

-View at EarthSky Community Photo. | Sheryl R. Garrison captured this image on January 3, 2023 in Southern Alberta, Canada, and wrote: “I love reading EarthSky’s newsletter in the morning.
+View at EarthSky Community Photo. | Sheryl R Garrison captured this image on January 3, 2023, in Southern Alberta, Canada, and wrote: “I love reading EarthSky’s newsletter in the morning.
 It reminds me of what to look for in the night sky.
-When I went outside after dark, not only did I see Mars near the Moon but there was an added bonus of a lunar 22-degree halo.”
+When I went outside after dark, not only did I see Mars near the moon but there was an added bonus of a lunar 22-degree halo.”
 Thank you, Sheryl!

-View at EarthSky Community Photos. | Mei-Ying Lee in Taipei, Taiwan, took this image of the planets on June 21, 2022.
+View at EarthSky Community Photos. | Meiying Lee in Taipei, Taiwan, took this image of the planets on June 21, 2022.
 Meiying wrote: “Today is the summer solstice and the sunrise is very early.
 In the early morning, despite the interference of thin clouds, the planets were still arranged in order from east to south in the sky.
 The 5 planets are arranged on the ecliptic plane and draw a big arc.
 Today’s thin clouds just allow the formation of the lunar halo, adding to the mystery and beauty of the planetary arrangement.”
 Thank you, Meiying!

-And more halo photos
+And more halo photos from our friends

-Multiple rings of light around the moon.
+Multiple rings of light around the moon in hazily starry sky above palm trees.

 View at EarthSky Community Photos. | Soumyadeep Mukherjee in Kolkata, West Bengal, India, captured this photo of a lunar halo on September 25, 2021.
 Soumyadeep wrote: “What a busy sky it was at midnight.
-Multiple lunar halos crowning the moon; Pleiades coming near the moon; the “hunter” Orion rising; many constellations; a contrail passing through the lunar halo, all at once!
+Multiple lunar halos crowning the moon; Pleiades coming near the moon; the ‘hunter’ Orion rising; many constellations; a contrail passing through the lunar halo, all at once!
 What an experience it was to be able to see these!”
 Thank you, Soumyadeep!

 Eliot Herman wrote on May 5, 2018: “This shows the change that occurred over 7 minutes as a lunar halo emerged.
 It then persisted for about 40 minutes and disappeared with increasing clouds.
 Although it appears the halo is forming from an odd shape, what is actually illuminated is the edge of the clouds just before the halo formed as the clouds drifted in front of the moon.
 But it does have a nice illusion of an odd-shaped halo then becoming round.”
+Used with permission.

 Thank you to all who submit images to EarthSky Community Photos!
 View community photos here.
 We love you all.
 Submit your photos here.